ahmetax/derlemtr/README.md

 4. Downloading the updated zemberek-full.jar file (Completed)
 5. Obtaining yeni_kesin_turkce_adaylari.txt from tr_corpus_wiki.txt (Completed)
 6. Creating lexicon.db database (Completed)
-7. Preparing collected words to be imported into the database
+7. Preparing collected words to be imported into the database (Completed)
+8. Cloning of the AKTA Project and scanning of Turkish documents (Completed)

 ## Using the Word Collector